garjitech/rn-interview-homework/README.md

 - Develop!

 ### Turning In
-Once you are satisfied in your progress, please return a link to your forked codebase to Jesse and Matt (or the contact that had assigned this homework).
+Once you are satisfied in your progress, please send us a link to your forked codebase.
 Also, please publish your app to expo (see [How To Publish](https://docs.expo.io/versions/latest/guides/publishing.html#how-to-publish)) and send the link to the published app with your repository link.
 These links are required for evaluation.

 -------------------